HadrienG2/subwoofer/README.md

 * The `addsub` benchmark directly provides you with the average of the latencies/throughputs of ADD and SUB with a possibly subnormal operand.
-Those operations have the same latency and throughput on all hardware that I know of, so I did not bother creating benchmarks that measures them separately.
+Those operations have the same performance characteristics on all hardware that I know of (which is not surprising since subtracting x is the same as adding -x), so in the interest of keeping benchmark running times minimal I did not bother creating benchmarks that measures them separately.
 * By subtracting the duration of `addsub` in its maximal throughput configuration from the duration of `sqrt_positive_addsub` in the same configuration, you can estimate the throughput of SQRT with a possibly